6: Blind Faith

 Chris stared into the sky and spoke in a matter-of-fact tone.
 “The other trainer brought out a newly caught rhydon, and he wasn’t ready to handle it.”

-When Chris made the decision to take on the Indigo League, he'd looked up the footage.
+When Chris had made the decision to take on the Indigo League, he’d looked up the footage.
 He should watch it, he thought, because he wanted to be sure he would never be that trainer.

 “We like to think that just because you have a pokemon, nothing can touch you, but ….”